Project

 The former governs all visible feature changes to Python independent of bug reports to the main "CPython" implementation.

-Updated by enebo (Thomas Enebo) almost 11 years ago
+Updated by enebo (Thomas Enebo) over 11 years ago

 I wonder if issues for Ruby can have a simple front-end wizard where new users will get funneled to the correct system.
 Once you are experienced you can go straight to the proper redmine project but new users will find the issues link on ruby-lang and get their handheld so they go to the proper place?